maschinenstadt/lib.js/README.md

 #### Random number generation
 Just (nearly) completed "util/random".
-On Linux, it uses "/dev/urandom".. the browser is also supported (as with every "util") using "window.crypto"..
-Soon I'm finishing it by .. (a) using the Node.js "crypto" module for Windows etc. and .. (b) let "Math.random()" use my new "util/random" class, as this should be much more secure (as I've read in the web).
+On Linux, it uses "/dev/urandom".. the browser is also supported (as every "util") using "window.crypto"..
+Soon I am finishing it by: ... (a) using the Node.js "crypto" module (for Windows etc.) and ... (b) let "Math.random()" use my new "util/random" class .. this should be much more secure (as I've read in the web).

 So now, just try: